ngandlau/ngandlau.github.io/content/posts/when-the-heavens-went-on-sale.md

 There is so much BS in the space.
 Hundreds of space companies.
 Yet most of them are scam.
 Space is a business that looses money 99% of the time.
 Max Polyakov bought a pre-existing (!) rocket startup and burned $150M cash in order to make the first flight attempt (it was semi-successful).
 For most investors, space is a hobby, a passion project, rather than a serious business.

 > „That said, there are fifty-six companies saying they're going to build small rockets right now.
 I know most of them.
 I would say Stealth Space is the most legit in the US.“ (p.
 293)

+---

+After seeing SpaceX engineers in T-shirts, working hands-on on the rocket:

+> "At some point, it just clicked to me that, man, there's a whole world about pretending that you're doing things, and then there's a world about really doing things."

+I often feel the same.
+I think most people do.
+At some point, everyone doubts the purpose of their daily job.
+Especially large corporations create lots of "Bullshit Jobs".

+---

+If you work on Space, you must be a dreamer.
+Rationality kills you.
+Max Polyakov, the investor of Firefly, said to his employees:

+> "If things are not going well at the company, and you're becoming too rational, you can email me."

+I find that very interesting.
+That is very American.
+Space has the ultimate American spirit.
+Americans have dreams, we have doubts.
+Richard David Precht said something in those lines in a recent podcast:

+> "Jemand der etwas erreichen will, sucht sich *Ziele* und jemand der etwas verhindern will, sucht sich *Gründe*. [...]
+Jemand der *für* etwas ist, macht sich angreifbar.
+Jemand der *gegen* etwas ist nicht."
+(Lanz & Precht Podcast, Episode #100)

+---

+All rocket startups have a similar goal, yet approach that goal with a different culture.

+* **SpaceX** is all about moving fast, regardless of the cost.
+If you can make something 2x faster, but you need 4x the money, SpaceX is happy to do that deal.
+* **Rocket Lab** is about moving fast, making things beautiful, all while under under the constraint of a stricter budget.
+This culture lead to the engineers building their own things instead of buying expensive machines and space-grade materials.
+* **Blue Origin**, the company of the "relentless" Jeff Bezos, is, ironically, all about moving slow but persistent.
+According to the book, Blue Origin is the company with the best work-life-balance.
+Employees are actively discouraged to work day and night, as in the other rocket startups.
+Who would have thought...